Mr. Julian Ahlquist

 Director of admissions

 Mrs. Basgall joined Chesterton Academy in July 2017 as the Director of School Operations, overseeing the daily operations of the school including enrollment, parent communications and student events.
 She was most recently the Admissions Director at Ave Maria Academy for the last 9 years.
 Ave Maria Academy is a PK3 – 8th Grade school that started in 1997 with 11 students and now serves 205 students.
 Prior to that worked at Honeywell for 11 years in the Home & Building Control/Federal team division.
 Kristen has experience in multi-site management, sales, marketing, fundraising, customer relations, event planning, human resources, finance and teaching.
 She received her bachelor's degree in Family and Child Development from Virginia Tech.
 Kristen and her husband Greg live in Maple Grove with their 2 children.

 Margot came to Chesterton Academy in 2017 through her involvement in the Twin Cities Chesterton Society.
 She originally moved to Minnesota to be closer to her grandchildren.
-Before working at Chesterton, she was the Controller for the Home and Garden Television (HGTV) Network.
+Before working at Chesterton, she was the controller at a company producing shows for the Home and Garden Television (HGTV) Network.
 She is now working for Chesterton Academy on a contractual basis through the accounting firm that she founded, Margot Hird and Associates.
 She is a parishioner at the Cathedral of St. Paul.

 Mrs. Elizabeth Lindholm